-VSE's external sources of liquidity consist of a revolving bank loan agreement that provides loan financing based on the Company's accounts receivable (see borrowing capacity as accounts receivable levels increase.
-The bank loan agreement provided loan financing up to a maximum commitment of \$15 million as of March 31, 2006.
+VSE's external sources of liquidity consist of a revolving bank loan agreement that provides loan financing based on the Company's accounts receivable (see "Notes to Consolidated Financial Statements").
+The bank financing complements the Company's internal sources of liquidity by providing increasing levels of borrowing capacity as accounts receivable levels increase.
+The bank loan agreement provided loan financing up to a maximum commitment of \$15 million as of June 30, 2006.
 The Company has determined that the current \$15 million commitment amount is adequate to cover known current and future liquidity requirements.